 I flew to Sendai Airport, and then took the Shinkansen train to go further northward.
 It was winter, so I enjoyed the beautiful snow scenery to my heart’s content.

 I departed from Kobe Airport.
-As the airplane went northward, the mountains got snowier and snowier.
+As the airplane went northward, the mountains became snowier and snowier.

 Here are some views from the Shinkansen.
 The rice fields were completely covered with snow.

-After the happy time with those nice people, my husband and I had to leave for home for winter holidays.
+After having a great time with those nice people, my husband and I left for home for the winter holidays.

 Back at home, we enjoyed the local specialties they gave us.
 They included a delicacy of Tohoku, which is literally “a Jewelry Box of the Sea,” and fluffy sponge cakes called “Hagi no Tsuki.”

-Every time I pass by Miyagi by Shinkansen, the beautiful landscape from the window always reminds me of the wonderful people there.
-I will always remember their kind and warm hospitality.
+Every time I pass by Miyagi while riding on the Shinkansen train, I remember the wonderful people there.
+I will always remember their warm hospitality.